Loknia, Sumy Raion

-Loknya is a village in Yunakivka rural hromada, Sumy Raion, Sumy Oblast, Ukraine.
+Loknia (Локня) is a village in Yunakivka rural hromada, Sumy Raion, Sumy Oblast, Ukraine.
 Until 2020, the local government body was the Basivka Village Council.
 The village is currently occupied by Russian forces during the 2025 Sumy Oblast incursion of the Russo-Ukrainian War.

-The word Loknya in ancient times meant "meadow above the river".
+The word Loknia in ancient times meant "meadow above the river".

 Geography

-The village of Loknya lies on the banks of the Loknya River, upstream the village of Yunakivka adjoins it and the village of Basivka downstream at a distance of 2 km.
+The village of Loknia lies on the banks of the Loknia River, upstream the village of Yunakivka adjoins it and the village of Basivka downstream at a distance of 2 km.
 The H07 highway passes nearby.

 History

 On June 12, 2020, in accordance with the Resolution of the Cabinet of Ministers of Ukraine No. 723-r "On the Determination of Administrative Centers and Approval of Territories of Territorial Communities of Sumy Region", it became part of the Yunakivka rural hromada.
-On July 19, 2020, as a result of the administrative-territorial reform and liquidation of the Sumy Raion (1923—2020), the community joined the newly formed Sumy Raion.
+On July 19, 2020, as a result of the administrative-territorial reform and liquidation of the Sumy Raion (1923–2020), the community joined the newly formed Sumy Raion.

-On February 23, 2023, by decision No. 4 of the Yunakivka Village Council "On renaming streets and alleys in settlements of the Yunakivka Rural Territorial Community", it was decided to rename the street in Loknya without changing the numbering of buildings from Kyrychenko Street to Vyshneva Street.
+On February 23, 2023, by decision No. 4 of the Yunakivka Village Council "On renaming streets and alleys in settlements of the Yunakivka Rural Territorial Hromada", it was decided to rename the street in Loknia without changing the numbering of buildings from Kyrychenko Street to Vyshneva Street.